Mummy: Tomb of the Pharaoh: Gameplay

-In Mummy: Tomb of the Pharaoh players navigate various static frames via a hand-style cursor, and can also pick up items via cursor.
+Players navigate various static frames via a hand-style cursor, and can also pick up items via cursor.
 They also have a standard inventory as a bar at the bottom of the screen which consists of items such as a lantern, ID card, backpack, and other items of interest they pick up during gameplay.
 These controls make it very easy and simple to navigate through menus and across terrain.

-There is also an aspect of danger, being able to be crushed by machinery or murdered by enemies during multiple choice situations, another feature of the game.
-Puzzles are also solved frequently, and make use of the game's simple controls.
+There is an aspect of danger, being able to be crushed by machinery or murdered by enemies during multiple choice situations, another feature of the game.
+There are also frequent puzzles that make use of the game's simple controls.
 Gameplay also features real-life actors, added in via green-screen.

 Plot

 Mummy: Tomb of the Pharaoh is set in Egypt, at one of the fictional National Mining Company's mining sites.
 Michael Cameron, a representative of National Mining Company has been sent from New York City to deal with a rebellion of workers who believe a curse lies over the mining site due to the hieroglyph-covered box they mined up.

 Upon arrival he meets Chris Crowley, manager of the site, and Stuart Davenport, representative on site.
-They become acquainted with several of the workers at the site, and begin to solve many puzzles.
-After the course of one night, a mummy seemingly comes back to life and begins to terrorize the work site, murdering the chief geologist.
+He becomes acquainted with Dr. Jerry Segal, the chief geologist and also reunites Lorrie, his ex-girlfriend and the mining site's Egyptologist.
+After the course of one night, Cameron has a dream of a mysterious man and then of Dr. Segal being attacked by someone.
+The next day, panic erupts as Dr. Segal is found murdered in the mines with the workers claiming he was killed by a mummy.

-Cameron eventually finds and kills the mummy (actually an impostor) and afterwards the ghost of an ancient Egyptian priest named Simhotep appears, demanding Cameron's help in coming back from the dead.
+After solving numerous puzzles to gain access to the ancient egyptian tombs in the mines, Cameron eventually finds and kills the mummy, who is revealed to be the man that guards the entrance to the mines and afterwards the ghost of an ancient Egyptian priest named Simhotep (the man in his dream) appears, demanding Cameron's help in coming back from the dead.